BarisAlbayrakIEEE/StructuralAnalysis/README.md

 This project defines the **framework** which would support the target software.

 Additionally, there are three terms which will be used frequently in this document:
-- **Reserve Factor (RF):** A unitless value to measure the inspection result obtained by comparing the current stiffness with the failure value
+- **Reserve Factor (RF):** A unitless value to measure the structural analysis result (SAR): the current stiffness / the critical stiffness
 - **Inspection:** The procedure to find the RF value of an SC for a given failure mode (FM)
 - **Sizing:** The procedure to determine the required properties of an SC to have an acceptable RF